- Normal precautions

 Travel to Guatemala

-The government of Guatemala continues to implement a number of restrictions to control the spread of COVID-19.You are advised to follow official government sources for updates:
+Citizens are advised to follow official government sources for updates:

 General Travel Advice

 The best help is often close at hand so if you have problems, try talking to your local contacts, local tour guide or hotel management.
-If there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico on +52 55 5520 5803.
+If there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico

 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Irish Embassy or permanent representation.